-Winter Harbor is an embayment, about 0.3 miles (0.5 km) wide, near the south entrance to Tuxekan Passage, on the west coast of Prince of Wales Island, Alaska.
+Winter Harbor is an embayment about 0.3 miles (0.5 km) wide on the west coast of Prince of Wales Island, near the south entrance to Tuxekan Passage, about 66 miles (106 km) northwest of Ketchikan and 15 miles (24 km) north-northwest of Klawock, Alaska.
 The name was first published in 1964 by the U.S. Coast and Geodetic Survey.

 The internal-combustion engine led to the development of the diesel-powered tractor crawler which eventually put an end to the steam donkey.
-Consequently, a great number now sit abandoned in the forests, and although some have been preserved in museums, very few are in operating order.
+Consequently, a great number now sits abandoned in the forests, and although some have been preserved in museums, very few are in operating order.
 See a video of a steam donkey in action here and learn more here.
-Click here to download the CoastView app and explore more of Winter Harbor and Prince of Wales Island.
+Explore more of Winter Harbor and Prince of Wales Island here: